-Copyright © 2000 Advanced Micro Devices, Inc. All rights reserved.

-AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc.

-ExpressFlash is a trademark of Advanced Micro Devices, Inc.

-Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+Copyright © 1999-2005 Advanced Micro Devices, Inc. All rights reserved.
+AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc. Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.